bizreach/play2-handlebars/README.md

 ### Other solutions

-We have chosen the stable product, `hanldebars.java`, but [handlebars.scala](https://github.com/mwunsch/handlebars.scala) looks a great hanlebars fork for Scala developers.
+We have chosen the stable product, `hanldebars.java`, but [handlebars.scala](https://github.com/mwunsch/handlebars.scala) looks a great hanlebars implementation for Scala developers.